nathan-andosen/3-layer-architecture/README.md

 * __Important!__ The domain & application services layer know nothing about the view framework / library in the view layer, do not add view framework specific code in these layers.
 * Try and keep the view layer as thin as possible, only UI related code should go here.
 * Try to keep business logic out of the _app-services_ layer, but it's not required.
+* How you structure your code inside each layer is up to you.
+For example, in the domain layer, you may structure the code via features, such as a _user_ feature would be structured like: `/app-domain/user/models/*` & `/app-domain/user/services/*`.
+Or, you may structure it based on the class type, such as: `/app-domain/models/user/*` & `/app-domain/services/user/*`.

 ## Vertical separation